FlyONSPEED.org Reduce Loss of Control Risk

 And as before if you are a SW developer and would like to join our GitHub HUD development project please contact Chris or me.

-So you want a HUD in your plane, what do you need to purchase??
-Basic install requires our free HUD software (You will need a Free GitHub Account), HUD display, RS232 to TTL converter chip, and a Raspberry Pi Computer.
-Power requirements are 12VDC for the Epic Optix HUD, RS232 chip is 3VDC (supplied from the computer) USB-5VDC for the Pi computer.
-To display a CDI/VDI from your NAV unit you will need an Analog to Digital converter chip (power also from the computer).
-If you are using a Garmin ADSB system since its ADSB TIS-B WIFI protocol is now proprietary you will need an AVIONIX PING USB receiver (or something similar) for WIFI Traffic input into the HUD computer.
-Then for a HUD camera you need the correct Camera that can accept a proper HUD lens and provide the correct video to the recorder.
+Then if your using the Epic Optix Hud and you want a HUD camera you will need the correct Camera that can accept a proper HUD lens and provide the correct video to the recorder.
 You will need an "IR" filtered lens to correct for Sunlight camera saturation and one that Zooms correctly & focus to Infinity for the HUD graphics, and a set of ND (Neutral Density Filters) to reduce/eliminate propeller Blur.
 I used a 3amp CB (or fuse) for the HUD display, the computer, USB power supply, and for Camera/DVR power.
 The HUD has its own power switch, I then installed a Power switch for the Raspberry Pi (allows separate computer reboot if needed), and a separate power switch for the HUD camera and DVR.
 All items below I have purchased, tested and used.
 I have also purchased many additional items that did not work including cameras, lens, and video recorders.

 https://drive.google.com/drive/folders/1R4SjE_foUbUYr6_6DubKYNR5OtGSoxwQ?usp=sharing

-First the EpicOptix Eagle 2 HUD
+EpicOptix Eagle 2 HUD

 https://epicoptix.com/shop/